 Lighting

-They tend to stay a more vibrant green color with moderate to bright, indirect light.
-Whereas too much light will cause them to fade into a more silvery tone and/or just burn.
+That said, they tend to stay a more vibrant green color with moderate to bright, indirect light, whereas too little light will cause them to fade into a more silvery tone.

 Temperature & Humidity

-The Crocodile Fern grows along a creeping rhizome, and reportedly these can grow huge in the wild (up to 6 feet!), but indoors – and especially in terrariums – they’re not likely to grow anywhere near that.
+They can get huge too, reportedly up to 6 feet in the wild (!), but indoors – and especially in terrariums – they’re not likely to grow anywhere near that.

-As with most ferns, division is the easiest way to propagate the Crocodile Fern and this species does so readily.
+As with many ferns, division is the easiest way to propagate the Crocodile Fern, and this species does so readily.

 Varieties & Similar Plants